OpenTelemetry Node.js AWS Lambda

 })

-Next, we need to configure AWS Lambda to load the OpenTelemetry code before the application code using the --require flag.
+Lambda must load the OpenTelemetry initialization code before your application code using the --require flag (or --import for ESM).

 yaml